-If the light comes on while driving, the system does not work.
+If the light comes on while driving, the vehicle skid control system and traction control system do not work.
 However, as conventional braking operates when applied, there is no problem to continue your driving.

-In the following cases, contact your Toyota dealer:
+In the following cases, contact your Toyota

-- The warning light does not come on after the ignition is turned to "ON". - The warning light remains on after the ignition is turned to "ON". - The warning light comes on while driving.
+- The light does not come on after the ignition is turned to on. - The light is left on after the ignition is turned to on. - The light comes on while driving.